Btombari/language-presentation/LANGUAGES.md

 42**13 -> 1265437718438866624512

-Decimal arithmetic is also useful for general calculation, because it provides the correct answers people expect‚Äìwhereas normal binary floating point arithmetic often introduces subtle errors because of the conversion between base 10 and base 2.
+Decimal arithmetic is also useful for general calculation, because it provides the correct answers people expectñwhereas normal binary floating point arithmetic often introduces subtle errors because of the conversion between base 10 and base 2.
 For example,

-(BigDecimal.new(‚Äú1.2‚Äù) - BigDecimal(‚Äú1.0‚Äù)) == BigDecimal(‚Äú0.2‚Äù) -> true
+(BigDecimal.new(ì1.2î) - BigDecimal(ì1.0î)) == BigDecimal(ì0.2î) -> true

 (1.2 - 1.0) == 0.2 -> false